General Academic Policies

 Registration, Records, And Transcripts

-Much of registration can be done ahead of time, through filling out and returning forms sent by financial aid, student accounts, and the Office of the Registrar, and getting financial questions (especially financial aid) settled beforehand.
+Much of registration can be done ahead of time, through filling out and returning forms sent by financial aid, student accounts, and the Registrar’s Office, and getting financial questions (especially financial aid) settled beforehand.
 There are substantial fees for late registration and late payment of fees.

 A semester begins with required attendance at the program-specific eight-day residency that begins each semester.
 A student who misses a residency without permission is withdrawn and must reapply to continue studies the following semester.
 Following a student’s final semester of enrollment, graduates are also required to attend a three-day commencement residency.